 Starting Feb.
 7, 2022, ECF labs will be open to all U of T Engineering students, staff, and faculty with TCard access when the labs are not booked for scheduled classes.

-While these labs are technically open 24/7 once students are inside the buildings, access to the labs will be impacted by nightly and weekend building closures.
+While these labs are technically open 24/7 once students, staff, and faculty are inside the buildings, access to the labs will be impacted by nightly and weekend building closures.

 Engineering Computer Facilities (ECF) provides a variety of computing services for teaching and research within the Faculty, as well as offering support for departmental computers and computer communication.